12 Paihia Must-Dos

 13 (Bonus).
 Take a bus trip up to Cape Reinga

-Explore ancient kauri forests, stop for fish and chips, see the Tasman Sea and Pacific Ocean collide before your eyes, get a photo with the Cape Reinga Lighthouse, sand surf down the sand dunes and enjoy the drive down Ninety Mile Beach!
-It’s an action-packed day to New Zealand’s Far North!
+Explore ancient kauri forests, stop for fish and chips, see the Tasman Sea and the Pacific Ocean collide before your eyes, get a photo with the Cape Reinga Lighthouse, sand surf down the sand dunes and enjoy the drive down Ninety Mile Beach!
+It’s an action-packed day to New Zealand’s Far North with Fullers GreatSights and Dune Rider!
 More information about the Far North can be found in Northland – Guide for Backpackers.

 Location: Bus trips depart from Paihia (accommodation pick-up can usually be arranged).